top of page

 What is myopia control?

 Myopia control describes methods used to slow the progression of worsening or degenerative myopia in younger patients.
-Our optometrists implement treatment methods backed by scientific research and clinical experience to proactively slow down or halt the progression of worsening myopia, also termed axial myopia.
+At Northlake, we prioritize the eye health of our younger patients and offer effective myopia control methods rooted in scientific research and backed by the expertise of our optometrists.

 4 main types of myopia control